ShawLovesGames/DevJourney/README.md

 - Currently learning python to become a backend developer - 23 Aug 2025
 - Started learning JAVA basics for semester exams while continuing python - 30 Aug 2025
+- Been only updating notes since last couple of days due to preparation for the NPTEL DBMS exam - 23 Sept 2025

 ---
 ## 📝 Note